Kitten Placement Policy

 • Leave with a small supply of food for the first few days.

-• Neutering and microchipping are to be agreed between the breeder and purchaser and their respective vets.
+• Neutering is to be agreed between the breeder and purchaser and their respective vets.
+By default the breeder will have the kitten neutered.
 The kitten is not intended for breeding and if being neutered by the purchaser then all possible steps must be taken by the purchaser to comply.
 The kitten will be registered with the Governing Council of the Cat Fancy, (GCCF) non-active breed register, meaning any litter from the kitten is not eligible for registration with GCCF or other reputable bodies.

 At time of transfer of ownership